deanturpin/handt/readme.md

 ```

 As the the code is designed to run periodically on a web server, between runs
 state must be saved.
-Positions are read and written to a temporary text file.
+Positions are read and written to a temporary text file
+using operator>> and operator<<.

 ```cpp
 #ifndef POSITION